KippAD/html-css-project/README.md

 - Build a professional looking website that will increase the legitimacy or trustworthiness of the business to larger clients such as event and wedding planners, rather than relying on social media pages.

-- Allow users to easily find a schedule of appearances and events so that the business can be easily located.
+- Allow users to find a schedule of appearances and events so that the business can be easily located.

 - Build an easy point of contact between the customer and the business by including a contact form for enquiries rather than relying on social media.